bowenyi-pierre/bowenyi-pierre.github.io/_news/announcement_4.md

     </div>
 </div>
 <div class="caption">
     April 23, meeting at Mujo Cafe.
 We talked about movies and assigned everyone an English name for fun.
 My name was Ben.
-Rada was Rachel, and Siyang was either Sarah or Susan.
+Rada was Rachel.
 DJ was Daniel John, the most hilarious name among all.
 </div>